rusucosmin/courses/os/lab01/README.md

 #Lab01 -> Basic controls with the terminal
-- `ls, cd, mkdir, ls -l`
+-